ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Part#4: Conversation History: How an AI Assistant Remembers the Last Few Messages - <a href="https://medium.com/@umki/part-4-conversation-history-how-an-ai-assistant-remembers-the-last-few-messages-4f50c0f22b76?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dockerizing a Node.js Application for Production (2026 Complete Guide) - <a href="https://medium.com/@chiragmehta900/dockerizing-a-node-js-application-for-production-2026-complete-guide-0d63ca5a71af?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `umki`**
+✍️ **posted by `Chirag Mehta`**

-<blockquote>In the previous part, we looked at prompt roles.
+<blockquote>If you’re deploying a Node.js app in 2026 and you’re NOT using Docker…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Used HubSpot Custom Code Actions to Automate Complex CRM Workflows - <a href="https://medium.com/@jasonbari646/how-i-used-hubspot-custom-code-actions-to-automate-complex-crm-workflows-7afd24f72eaa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Terminal UI with Ink: A Beginner-Friendly Tutorial - <a href="https://juniarto-samsudin.medium.com/building-a-terminal-ui-with-ink-a-beginner-friendly-tutorial-1581041c7168?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jason Bariamis`**
+✍️ **posted by `Juniarto Samsudin`**

-<blockquote>In 2020, I worked on a set of HubSpot workflow automation projects that pushed beyond what standard workflow actions could handle.
+<blockquote>If you already know React, Ink feels surprisingly familiar.
+If you do not know React, that is still fine.
+Ink lets you build terminal…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Playwright-Based Crawler Test System Without Overloading Production - <a href="https://medium.com/@kaderkaaya/building-a-playwright-based-crawler-test-system-without-overloading-production-035207504ff6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Finance App That Works for You, Not Against You  - <a href="https://medium.com/@amir.aghdam/the-finance-app-that-works-for-you-not-against-you-2cb2ab2acd83?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kader Kaya`**
+✍️ **posted by `Amir Aghdam`**

-<blockquote>Using Playwright and sitemap-based crawling to detect page errors in a safer and more controlled way
+<blockquote>How I used the Teller API, Node.js, and a glassmorphism dashboard to take full control of my finances — without handing my data to anyone
 Continue reading on Medium »</blockquote>

 <h3>4.
-Node.js Day 20–21: Build Your First Mini Backend Project - <a href="https://medium.com/@uyanhewagetr/node-js-day-20-21-build-your-first-mini-backend-project-db23fa4188a9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Barrel Files in JavaScript: Pros, Cons, and When to Use Them - <a href="https://rahuulmiishra.medium.com/barrel-files-in-javascript-pros-cons-and-when-to-use-them-6efbeb22a8b6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `Frontend Master`**

-<blockquote>Up to this point, you’ve learned:
+<blockquote>A plain English guide to those index.js files that re-export everything.
+What they are, why they can quietly slow your build, and how to…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building a Knowledge Graph From Scratch for AI Applications - <a href="https://medium.com/codetodeploy/building-a-knowledge-graph-from-scratch-for-ai-applications-bc18f5cd05e8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Express: tudo o que você precisa saber antes de criar seu servidor - <a href="https://medium.com/@gabrielmluz56/express-tudo-o-que-voc%C3%AA-precisa-saber-antes-de-criar-seu-servidor-67ff4f907c66?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sachin Kasana`**
+✍️ **posted by `Gabrielmluz`**

-<blockquote>AI applications are getting smarter every month.
+<blockquote>Um guia prático de arquitetura em camadas, TypeScript e boas práticas de desenvolvimento.
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-How to Maximize Your Dedicated Server: Node.js 22 & PM2 Production Setup - <a href="https://medium.com/@LeoServers/how-to-maximize-your-dedicated-server-node-js-22-pm2-production-setup-58e70d76d05e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Event Loop Architecture — How a Single-Threaded Runtime Handles Massive Concurrency - <a href="https://medium.com/@duttabipul927/node-js-event-loop-architecture-how-a-single-threaded-runtime-handles-massive-concurrency-4b13f37ce4aa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Leo Servers`**
+✍️ **posted by `Raj Dutta`**

-<blockquote>Stop wasting your CPU cores.
-Learn how to deploy a resilient, multi-core Node.js architecture.
+<blockquote>When I first started working with Node.js, one thing didn’t sit right with me:
 Continue reading on Medium »</blockquote>

 <h3>7.
-Why Modern Businesses Need Scalable Backend Infrastructure for Web Applications - <a href="https://medium.com/@devanshmankani817/why-modern-businesses-need-scalable-backend-infrastructure-for-web-applications-7efb68b7da1c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your API Will Fail Under Load — Here Is How I Proved It - <a href="https://medium.com/@kp9810113/your-api-will-fail-under-load-here-is-how-i-proved-it-ca1ad5d80d00?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devansh Mankani`**
+✍️ **posted by `The Concurrent Mind`**

-<blockquote>The Growth of Real-Time Web Applications
+<blockquote>We had spent six weeks building that feature.
+The design was clean.
+The code review was thorough.
+The staging environment ran flawlessly…
 Continue reading on Medium »</blockquote>

-<h3>8.
-Kill Running Ports Like a Pro (Node.js Developer Guide) - <a href="https://medium.com/@anjukollara/kill-running-ports-like-a-pro-node-js-developer-guide-d5fe0101376f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anjukollara`**

-<blockquote>“It worked yesterday… why is my server refusing to start today?”
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-10 Free Public APIs You Can Use to Build Actually Cool Apps - <a href="https://medium.com/@johirbuet/10-free-public-apis-you-can-use-to-build-actually-cool-apps-edfd992c2117?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Pemrograman Website 3 — Form Submission dan Data Handling Website Spectra - <a href="https://medium.com/@hanifabdillah2212/pemrograman-website-3-form-submission-dan-data-handling-website-spectra-eeca173a2a45?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Md Johirul Islam`**
+✍️ **posted by `Hanif Abdillah Alatas`**

-<blockquote>If you want to build something fun, useful, and portfolio-worthy, one of the fastest shortcuts is to start with a great public API.
-The…
+<blockquote>Hanif Abdillah Alatas_2420506041_Rombel 3
 Continue reading on Medium »</blockquote>

 <h3>2.
-Your Laravel App Has a Race Condition.
-You Just Haven’t Noticed Yet. - <a href="https://sadiqueali.medium.com/your-laravel-app-has-a-race-condition-you-just-havent-noticed-yet-89e9adf3f99c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Query Deep Dive: Advanced Patterns, Caching Strategies, Optimistic Updates, Infinite Queries… - <a href="https://medium.com/web-tech-journals/react-query-deep-dive-advanced-patterns-caching-strategies-optimistic-updates-infinite-queries-6641a4209712?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Rakesh Kumar`**

-<blockquote>Atomic locks, database-level locking, optimistic vs pessimistic concurrency — most Laravel apps process concurrent requests as if they’re…
+<blockquote>Most React developers use React Query like a fetch wrapper.
+Senior engineers use it like a distributed state synchronization engine.
-Continue reading on Medium »</blockquote>
+Continue reading on Web Tech Journals »</blockquote>

 <h3>3.
-Your “Reusable Component” Probably Isn’t Actually Reusable - <a href="https://medium.com/angular-engineering/your-reusable-component-probably-isnt-actually-reusable-09680c7caa8e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+12 Advanced TypeScript Features That 90% of Developers Ignore (Until They Join a Senior Team) - <a href="https://javascript.plainenglish.io/12-advanced-typescript-features-that-90-of-developers-ignore-until-they-join-a-senior-team-904ac34ea888?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `AshokReddy `**

-<blockquote>Trying to make one component handle every use case usually creates complexity instead of scalability.
+<blockquote>I spent years writing “working” TypeScript.
+Then I discovered features that transformed how I think about code architecture, safety, and…
-Continue reading on Angular Engineering »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Your Frontend Is Becoming a “Shared Folder Garbage Dump” - <a href="https://medium.com/angular-engineering/your-frontend-is-becoming-a-shared-folder-garbage-dump-48de4915e315?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing writer-cli: a tool I built from scratch to blog in the terminal! - <a href="https://brennanbrown.medium.com/introducing-writer-cli-a-tool-i-built-from-scratch-to-blog-in-the-terminal-fc0aef58456d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `Brennan Kenneth Brown`**

-<blockquote>When everything becomes “shared,” ownership disappears and architecture slowly collapses.
+<blockquote>After finding the tildeverse and the Tilde.town feels engine, I decided to build my own simple command-line tool for blogging that handles…
-Continue reading on Angular Engineering »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-I quit paying for image SaaS and built 28 tools that run in your browser.
-Here’s why. - <a href="https://medium.com/@2645149786/i-quit-paying-for-image-saas-and-built-28-tools-that-run-in-your-browser-heres-why-2c49fa12eeb5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Skills That Made Me Rich as a Web Developer (And No, It Wasn’t Just Coding) - <a href="https://medium.com/@baheer224/10-skills-that-made-me-rich-as-a-web-developer-and-no-it-wasnt-just-coding-d7667ac8ed69?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `dongzihang`**
+✍️ **posted by `TechByRahmat`**

-<blockquote>After a year of $12/mo here and $9/mo there, I added it up.
-Then I deleted everything and rebuilt it in JavaScript.
+<blockquote>For years, I thought becoming a successful web developer meant mastering more programming languages.
+I was wrong.
+The skills that changed…
 Continue reading on Medium »</blockquote>

 <h3>6.
-The Frontend Architecture Decisions That Actually Matter at Scale - <a href="https://medium.com/codescoop-dev/the-frontend-architecture-decisions-that-actually-matter-at-scale-51603e73888a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Frontend Is Tightly Coupled to the Backend — And That’s a Scalability Risk - <a href="https://medium.com/angular-engineering/your-frontend-is-tightly-coupled-to-the-backend-and-thats-a-scalability-risk-d03b4f714df1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yogesh Yadav`**
+✍️ **posted by `Dipak Ahirav`**

-<blockquote>The structural decisions you make before writing the first component determine how well your codebase survives at scale.
+<blockquote>When frontend architecture depends too heavily on backend structure, every backend change becomes a frontend crisis.
-Continue reading on CodeScoop.dev »</blockquote>
+Continue reading on Angular Engineering »</blockquote>

 <h3>7.
-How Amazon Survives Prime Day: A System Design Story - <a href="https://medium.com/@shivanshgaur28/how-amazon-survives-prime-day-a-system-design-story-e1047b0f33e3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vue’s v-model Is More Powerful Than You Think — Here’s Everything You’re Missing - <a href="https://sadiqueali.medium.com/vues-v-model-is-more-powerful-than-you-think-here-s-everything-you-re-missing-55c876ae3636?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shivansh Gaur`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>Following one order through 12 microservices, 3 databases, and zero crashed servers
+<blockquote>Custom v-model components, multiple v-model bindings, v-model modifiers, the defineModel() macro, and the patterns that make form-heavy…
 Continue reading on Medium »</blockquote>

+<h3>8.
+Your Frontend Dependency Problems Are Quietly Destroying Your Architecture - <a href="https://medium.com/angular-engineering/your-frontend-dependency-problems-are-quietly-destroying-your-architecture-431d0a43baa0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dipak Ahirav`**

+<blockquote>Most frontend architectures don’t collapse from business logic — they collapse from uncontrolled dependencies.
+Continue reading on Angular Engineering »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>